 “Sir, yes sir,” I said out loud.

-My misery could wait.
-They needed help now and my heart went out to them.
-I walked in their direction.
+My misery would have to wait.
+They needed help now and my heart went out to them as I walked in their direction.

 “Good evening, ma’am, may I offer you some assistance?
 I’d be pleased to carry your bags, so you can help your daughter,” I said.
 Assuming the child was her daughter.

 “Thank you.
 We’re fine,” she said, keeping her distance.

 “Ma’am, with respect, you’re not fine.
 Let me help.”

 “Thank you, but you’ve got that heavy bag,” she said, dismissing me.

 “Ma’am, this bag’s nothing.
 Nothing at all.”